Gaining 8x more traffic & 6x more conversions in 12 months [Case Study]

 Traffic — this is a general indication of the potential conversions, but it's not to be relied on in my experience.
 Many sites rank for irrelevant keywords, spam traffic, or keywords with poor buying intent, which isn't useful.

 Time and budget were an issue, just like in all projects.
 Finding and building links is always challenging and can consume the entire SEO budget.
+That is why it is crucial to optimize your spending and use cheap link-building tactics.

 Below, I've outlined the main SEO activities that helped me significantly improve the results for this company.